 Rapidly growing revenue combined with a rising gross margin creates good profitability and our goal is to show sustained and rising profitability as of the end of 2019.

 The use of Selektope® is not limited to marine paints for ocean-going vessels.
 Marine growth affects all marine installations and we see interesting applications in offshore, fish farming and other marine installations.
-In the short-term, we foresee opportunities with partners to launch antifouling paints for the pleasure boat market.
+In the long-term, we foresee opportunities with partners to launch antifouling paints for the pleasure boat market.

 Gothenburg – April, 2018